All Products

 1. Log on to the ACK console.
 In the left navigation pane, click Clusters.

-3. On the Services tab of the Knative page, set Namespace to default, click Create from Template, copy the following YAML content to the template editor, and then click Create.
+3. On the Services tab, set Namespace to default, click Create from Template, paste the following YAML into the editor, and click Create.

 apiVersion: serving.knative.dev/v1